 Swedish Northvolt has secured the environmental permit for the establishment of Europe’s largest lithium-ion battery cell factory.
-Ground in Swedish Skellefteå has been broken whilst works on their lab in Västerås outside of Stockholm are well underway.
+The ground has been broken in Swedish Skellefteå whilst works on their lab in Västerås outside of Stockholm are well underway.

 Northvolt is working on two fronts.
 One is development and R&D in their so-called NorthvoltLab.
 Here the Swedes say they are developing “the world’s greenest battery” the EU has called for.
-Also Scania is on board as they want to develop batteries for heavy vehicles reportedly.
+Scania is also on board as they reportedly want to develop batteries for heavy vehicles.

 Large scale production though is to happen up north, in Skellefteå, that will home the Swedish version of a Gigafactory a la Tesla.
 Here in Umea, Northvolt has now acquired all required permits to start building their battery factory on European terms.

 The first phase of the construction, primarily ground preparations, is set for completion during the second half of 2019 and is financed within the current funding.
 The first part of the factory is to be completed in late 2020.
-Material is likely to come from Marubeni reportedly.
+Material is reportedly to come from Marubeni.

 The battery facility will then produce eight GWh of cell capacity annually.
 The full factory will be ready in 2023 and produce at least 32 GWh a year once it reaches full-scale capacity.